 Day 6 of #challengeonnaturephotography on Facebook.
 Today we’re off to the Arctic, Svalbard north of Norway in fact.
 In past days I’ve talked about sub-themes or genres, well today is what I’ll call an “animal in the environment” image.
 Some people think of reindeer as the “cattle” of the Arctic, probably not an unreasonable analogy.
 Large grazing herbivore which, despite this image showing a single animal, form herds….

-For those that follow my posts on social media I should point out again that the blog is the main focus of my publishing efforts.
-Facebook and Google Plus, etc, provide one, easy, way to interact with friends and followers, but the blog and accompanying image galleries are where it's at!
-I much prefer to put my time and energies into providing comprehensive information and content in the manner of my choosing and control, rather than feeding the, advertising driven, multi billion dollar corporations that now dominate (and abuse) the internet!
+For those that follow my posts on social media, I should point out again that the blog is the main focus of my publishing efforts.
+Facebook and Google Plus, etc, provide one, easy, way to interact with friends and followers, but the blog and accompanying image galleries are where it’s at!
+I much prefer to put my time and energy into providing comprehensive information and content in the manner of my choosing and control, rather than feeding the advertising-driven, multi-billion dollar corporations that now dominate (and abuse) the internet!

 As usual, I welcome any feedback you may have.
 If you enjoy what you see here, then Subscribe! ~KD